rgarcia-101/Sondera/Design/UserStories.md

 ### Delete Data *

-As a user, I want to be able to delete any of the data that I saved
+As a user, I want to be able to delete any of the data from previously listed features

 ### Data Sharing